panchul/workspace/doc/Readme.md

   https://infiniteautomation.com/mango-overview

 Compare it to fiddler and others
-- Wireshark captures any kind of a network packet.
+- Wireshark captures any kind of network packet.
 It can capture packet details below TCP/IP(Http is at the top).
   It does have filters to reduce the noise it captures.
 - Firebug tracks each request the browser page makes and captures the associated headers and the time taken for each stage of the request (DNS, receiving, sending, ...).